Club Atlético Huracán: Primera División & golden age

 Huracán reached the Argentine Primera División two years later, debuting in the top division on 29 March 1914, with a 4–2 over Ferro Carril Oeste.
 The team finished 6th of 13 with 4 games won, five lost and three drew.
 The following seasons, Huracán had good campaigns, even finishing third in 1917 and 1919.
 In 1920 the team had another great season, finishing runner-up to Boca Juniors but also winning its first title ever, the Copa Estímulo, awarded to the club after Banfield failed to turn up for the final game.

 The first league title (and the second in club's history) would be won a year later, when Huracán were crowned champions after a great campaign that included 14 victories and only one loss in 18 matches played.
 The team also scored 54 goals (an average of three per game).
 Huracán also had the topscorer of the tournament, Guillermo Dannaher with 23 goals.

 Just one season after, Huracán won another championship, the 1922 Primera División, winning 13 of 16 matches played with only one loss.
 In 1923 the tournament was suspended with Huracán placed first and Boca Juniors in the second position.
 Therefore, both teams had to play a match in order to decide the championship, which was finally won by the Xeneize 2–0.
 That same year the club also won the Copa Dr. Carlos Ibarguren, defeating Newell's Old Boys by 1–0 after a 1–1 tie in the first match.

 The third Primera División title for the club came in 1925, after a playoff match where Huracán defeated Nueva Chicago due to both teams had finished in the first position at the end of the tournament.
 The playoff match was played at Sportivo Barracas stadium.
 Huracán had finished the regular season with 18 games won, two draws and one loss from 21 games played.
 The team scored 51 goals and conceded only 12.
 Huracán also won the Copa Dr. Ibarguren defeating Rosarino team Tiro Federal by 2–1 (goals by Stábile and Pratto).

 The team had good campaigns during the successive years, and in 1928 Huracán won its fourth Primera División title, after a long season of 35 games played.
 Huracán won 28 games, with 2 drew and 5 lost, scoring 73 goals (far less than runners-up Boca Juniors who scored 100 goals with the same number of matches won).
 Some highlights for the team include vdictories over Boca Juniors (3–1), River Plate (2–0), Lanús (7–2).
-Guillermo Stábile was team's topscorer with 24.
+Guillermo Stábile was the team's topscorer with 24.

 The team was one of the most successful teams during those years, winning four titles and always finishing in the top ten with the exception of 1930 when it was placed 14th.
 One of its most notable players was Guillermo Stábile, the club's top scorer before being traded to Genoa in 1930.